OscarAblinger/obsidian-scripts/mtg-import/README.md

   Additionally this script will also make a special property with the name `localImg` available, which is the name of the `.jpg` file or `null` if images are not downloaded.

+  Note that if the card does not have an image available, then this property is still set.
+  You can check whether a card has an image via it's `image_uris` properties.
+  By default, the script requires `image_uris.normal` to be set in order to be able to download an image.

 - Invalid characters in file names will be sanitized and replaced with `_`

 ## Dependencies